Fast and Robust Rank Aggregation against Model Misspecification: Problem statement and literature review

-Note that in many situations, it is impractical to correct the model, and these are the situations our method is intended to address.
-We are concerned with a broader class of noisy rank aggregation problems in general, not just one particular kind of perturbation considered in previous methods.
+In many situations, it is impractical to correct the model, and these are the situations our method is intended to address.
+We are concerned with robust rank aggregation against model misspecification (Equation~\eqref{RA_mis}) in general, not just one particular kind of perturbation considered in previous work.
+Recent advances of robust Bayesian inference~\citep{miller2018robust,volpi2018generalizing} raised the Coarsening mechanism, namely \textit{inferring over the neighborhood of the original dataset would equip the learning model with distributional robustness}.
+Motivated by the proposed Coarsening mechanism, we consider performing rank aggregation over the neighborhood of the ranking data.

-Motivated by the recent advances of robust Bayesian inference~\cite{miller2018robust,volpi2018generalizing}, we assume that the observed noisy preferences~$\mathcal{R}_N$ locates in nearby of its latent consistent counterpart~$\Re_N$, i.e., $D(\mathcal{R}_N, \Re_N) < \epsilon$. $D(\cdot, \cdot)$ denotes some divergence measure between two datasets.
-Then, the rank aggregation over the coarsened ranking ``zone''~$\{\Re_N | D(\mathcal{R}_N, \Re_N) < \epsilon\}$ would be robust to a distributional perturbation from the adopted ranking model $P_\theta$ (See the lower panel of Fig.\ref{noisy_ranking_aggregation}).
-We refer to our model as coarsened rank aggregation or CoarsenRank for short.
-Compare with the previous methods, our CoarsenRank is robust to most potential perturbations while possessing high computational efficiency.
+To deliver our model, we first give the definition of the neighborhood in the sense of ranking data as follows, \begin{Definition}[sample-level neighborhood] Let $\mathcal{R}_N$ denote the ranking dataset and $\rho$ represent one preference belonging to $\mathcal{R}_N$.
+We define the neighborhood $B_s(\mathcal{R}_N, \epsilon)$ of the $\mathcal{R}_N$ with size $\epsilon > 0$ as follows: